• Skip to primary navigation

 It’s widely accepted now that kibble dog food is one of the worst things you can feed to your dog.
 And while pet owners are still divided on whether raw dog food is the best among dog foods, those who are comfortable with their pets eating raw food will tell you that it beats kibble by a country mile.

 For many, the raw dog food vs kibble debate is an open and shut case.
 Most of us already know that raw feeding is a healthier diet, but kibble offers a whole lot more convenience to dog owners.
-Read along to come up with your own decision.
+Read along as I weigh the two according to a few different factors that will help you come up with your own decision.

 The Raw Dog Food vs Kibble Debate